-- little control over the environment, which means there is a real potential for distractions by other couples, photographers, tourists, performers, commercial entertainment, and public workers (cleaning staff and security);
+- little control over the environment, which means there is a real potential for distractions by other couples, photographers, tourists, performers, thieves, commercial entertainment, and public workers (cleaning staff and security);

-- low on the romance scale;
+- low on the privacy and romance scale;

-- not so original;
+- by design not really original;

 - can be a touch dirty.